 February 15, 2018 - Just too common, and certainly very unwise to place new Oneida County, Utica's only hospital, so close to our CSX mainline.

 Sadly news of train accidents are regular occurrences https://t.co/0XVSg7qA2l please note proposed #mvhsdowntown @MVHealthSystem hospital in downtown @CityofUtica is a "Red Zone", under 1,500 feet to northeast's @CSX freight & @Amtrak lines.— #NoHospitalDowntown (@NoHospitalDwtn) February 4, 2018

 Elected officials cannot explain-away the facts.
 For example on February 1, 2018, Mr. Brindisi stated "... the exterior of the downtown hospital would be flame proof..", this is plainly absurd!
 Also, Oneida County has trained for very real oil tank hazmat derailments, view the City of Utica, Leland Avenue DOT-111 Training Center.

 January 12, 2018 - Today these same trains are rolling through Downtown Utica, under 2,000 feet from where our hospital administrators and politicians have placed their hospital concept...

-Not the case at all; we are stating a fact; the downtown site is very close to the Northeast's busiest rail corridor, while St. Luke's is on a distant green hill.
+Not the case at all... we're just stating a fact; the downtown site is very close to the Northeast's busiest rail corridor, while St. Luke's is on a distant green hill.
 Accidents continue to happen.
 Just yesterday in the early morning hours, how many people stayed home in Seattle because they though their train would derail?

-Placing a critical asset in a higher risk area, and an area less conducive to healing, make little sense.
+Placing a critical asset in a higher risk area - our new regional hospital - and an area less conducive to healing, make very little sense.
 Consider this quote: